New plant stock: 11am Friday 23 May Shop here

 Care Guide

-Dioscorea elephantipes is not a fussy plant, unless it is overwatered.
-It prefers a lightly shaded location in the greenhouse.
-Avoid keeping the caudex in sun.
-The ‘elephant foot plant’ requires a very well-draining soil mixture with plenty of gritty components.
-A medium with akadama and pumice is preferred.
-Water well during the cooler months, once it has grown its first leaves, but keep completely dry in summer when it does not have leaves.
+In cultivation, Dioscorea can be watered well during the cooler months, once it has grown its first leaves.
+However, keep completely dry in summer when it does not have leaves.
 Let the plant tell you when to water it: Water when it has leaves, keep it dry when it does not have leaves.
 This species is extremely prone to rot if it is watered when it is dormant.

 Growing season